 For each trip, provide the name of the key personnel or employee(s) (if known), explain the purpose of the trip, and specify the points of origin and destination.
-Provide a breakdown of consultant costs in F3.
-Consultant Services.
 Break out the costs of transportation, lodging, per diem, and any other associated expenses.
 Explain how you determined these figures.
 You must justify each trip separately, except for recurring local trips, which you may group together.